Coombe board to discuss giving of Covid-19 vaccine to 16 family members of staff

 The board of directors of the Coombe Hospital is to discuss the distribution of the Covid-19 vaccine to 16 family members of staff a meeting later on Monday.

-Minister for Health Stephen Donnelly spoke to chair of the Dublin maternity hospital’s board, John Gleeson, about the controversy on Monday afternoon.
+Minister for Health Stephen Donnelly spoke to chairwoman of the Dublin maternity hospital’s board Mary Donovan about the controversy on Monday afternoon.

 “Minister Donnelly has spoken with the chair of the board of the Coombe Women and Infants University Hospital Dublin.
 The Minister understands the board will discuss the matter further later today,” a spokesman for the Minister said.